microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/07-ingestion-format.md

 ## Decision

-This the summary of alternatives by their complexity and flexibility.
+This is the summary of alternatives by their flexibility and complexity.

 |  Options | Flexibility | Test Harness complexity | API Complexity |
 | -------: | ----------: | ----------------------: | -------------: |